 God Save the King is an abstract strategy game that can be played using a standard deck of 52 playing cards.
 However, the talented Inna Kozak has illustrated a custom deck of cards featuring thematically-rich characters, where every card is a unique "face card".

-Simple to learn, but with layers of complexity, players must rely on wit and cunning including induction, deduction, and deception, in an attempt to seize the rival King(s) while protecting their own.
+Simple to learn, but with layers of complexity, players must rely on induction, deduction, and deception, in an attempt to seize the rival King(s) while protecting their own.

 King Ragnar Lothbrok is dead!
 He is survived by his sons, each with competing claims to the throne.
 In Vikings: Ascent the enemy in front of you is less of a threat than the friend at your back.
 Do you have what it takes to make the ascent and claim Ragnar's crown?